matiu2/rackspace-articles/auto-scale/advantages.md

 # Summary

-Now we understand a little about the why and what, in the next articles we'll go through setting up Jo's case study.
+Now we understand a little about the why and what, in the next articles we'll go through the auto scaling part of Jo's setup.